hackartists/rust-sdk/docs/web/package-structure.md

 ### Root Files

 - **`main.rs`**
-  It is the entry point of the Dioxus app and is responsible for running the entire application by initializing the logger, registering services, setting themes, loading external resources, and configuring routing.
+  It is the entry point of the Dioxus app and is responsible for running the entire application by initializing the logger, registering services, setting themes, loading external resources, and configuring routing.<br>

-- **`lib.rs`**
   The entry point that defines the structure of a Dioxus app and integrates and manages UI layouts, routes, pages, services, components, and utility modules.

   **Example:**